joyboseroy/PsyAgentBench/README.md

    not eliminating favoritism -- but should be read cautiously given the refusal-driven selection effect on the sample.

+8. Bystander effect is a second clean null, alongside sunk cost -- helping sits at ceiling (93-100%) regardless of whether the model believes other bystanders are aware, in every domain, label, and persona condition tested.

+9. Authority/obedience is the most tightly gated effect in the benchmark.
+   Compliance with a borderline authority-instructed action is exactly zero everywhere except one persona, and even there it roughly triples when the paradigm is explicitly named (11.8% blind to 38.6% named, canonical; 9.8% to 44.9%, counterfactual) -- the effect needs both ingredients, persona and label, at once.

+10. Social loafing shows a fourth kind of persona relationship: rather than eliminating, dampening, or reversing an effect, low-agreeableness *reveals* one that's otherwise invisible under ceiling.
+Under no persona or high-agreeableness the model sits at 98-100% maximal effort regardless of individual vs. group accountability; under low-agreeableness a real, label-indifferent gap appears (+0.23 to +0.27 across all four domain/label cells).

+11. Pluralistic ignorance produces a real but small effect confined to exactly one persona-by-label cell per domain (none persona, named condition only) -- outside that cell the two explicit personas saturate to their own ceiling/floor and the public/private manipulation has nothing left to move.

 ## Repo layout

 ```